 Genealogy has been a pastime of the Icelandic nation since the settlement of the island in the 9th century.
 Scripts dated back to the 10th century tell tales of the heroes of the Sagas and register the settlement in detail.
 Each of those old scripts contains information on the genealogy of the persons mentioned.
 Throughout the centuries, genealogies of the most influential individuals and many inferior members of the Icelandic population have been registered by genealogy enthusiasts.

 Systematic registration of the Icelandic population began in 1703 with a nationwide census, the world’s oldest census covering a whole nation, where the original datasheets have been preserved.
 Some censuses where taken in the 18th century and in the 19th century and the first half of the 20th they were compiled every 5-10 years.
 From the 1960’s, computerized National Registry has replaced the censuses.

 Priests started keeping systematic parish records in the last decades of the 18th century, registering every birth, christening, confirmation, marriage and burial in their parish.
 Even though some of those records have been lost to fires and neglect, most of them are still preserved in the National Archives.

 In the 20th century, publication of books on genealogy has bloomed.
 Large volumes of descendant listings, local community genealogy and family histories of guild members of all kinds, have been sold in thousands of copies.

-Since the Icelandic legislation is especially favorable towards genealogy and the access we have had to the mentioned sources, we have been able to compile a database with the genealogy of the Icelandic nation, the “Book of Icelanders”.
+Since the Icelandic legislation is especially favorable towards genealogy and the access they have had to the mentioned sources, they have been able to compile a database with the genealogy of the Icelandic nation, the “Book of Icelanders”.